 LIFT helps churches care for those in their congregations who are elderly and terminally or chronically ill.
 LIFT is Christ-centered compassionate care that is practical, intentional, sustainable, and educational.
-It’s designed to support the pastoral staff and adapt to any size or structure of congregation.
+It’s designed to support the pastoral staff and adapt to a congregation of any size or structure.

 PRACTICAL – LIFT divides needs and tasks into manageable chores that can be shared by a number of volunteers in a congregation.
 No single individual, pastor, or deacon is left to meet needs alone.
 Tasks might include respite care, meals, financial or estate planning, housekeeping, yard work, and transportation.
 LIFT has practical ways of enlisting volunteers with different gifts and abilities to serve with minimal management.

 SUSTAINABLE – Care ministries can be overwhelming because volunteers often lack the time, knowledge, or sufficient direction for exercising their gifts effectively.
 LIFT addresses this problem so the ministry can thrive on its own over the long-haul with the support of a trained team.
 As Paul said in Galatians 6:9: “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.”

 INTENTIONAL – Often in our churches, care for the vulnerable is reactive — when a crisis arises or a request is made.
 Many individuals, however, are afraid to ask for help or don’t know what to ask for when they have a need.
 LIFT is proactive, working with family members to develop a structure for care and addressing issues and needs that may not be apparent.
 The goal is to ensure no one is forgotten or feels alone.
 If we’re not intentional in our care, many will be ignored and feel abandoned.